FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/configuration.md

 **NOTE**

-To prevent FACT-Finder Web Components from missing a factfinder response, before they are loaded, dispatching of results to subscribers is cached and deferred until all components are ready to receive the response.
-As soon as FACT-Finder Web Components have finished loading `ff-communication` calls `factfinder.communication.ResultDispatcher.startDispatching()`.
+To prevent FactFinder Web Components from missing a factfinder response, before they are loaded, dispatching of results to subscribers is cached and deferred until all components are ready to receive the response.
+As soon as FactFinder Web Components have finished loading `ff-communication` calls `factfinder.communication.ResultDispatcher.startDispatching()`.
 If `ff-communication` is not used, `factfinder.communication.ResultDispatcher.startDispatching()` has to be called manually in JavaScript.

-Although the entire configuration can be done using JavaScript, we discourage direct use of custom JavaScript to do so and strongly recommend to configure everything through FACT-Finder Web Components.
+Although the entire configuration can be done using JavaScript, we discourage direct use of custom JavaScript to do so and strongly recommend to configure everything through FactFinder Web Components.
 You might want to take a closer look at [ff-core.d.ts](https://github.com/FACT-Finder-Web-Components/ff-web-components/blob/master/dist/ff-core.d.ts).